Keio University

 2021/12/13

-Scene from Shusaku-ki (Keio University Mita Campus East Building)
+Shusaku-ki Venue Scenery (Keio University Mita Campus East Building)

-Whether or not one's own mother counts as "luck with women" is another matter, but as someone who witnessed the life of the author Shusaku Endo from a relatively close distance, I cannot help but acknowledge that "blessed luck with women."
-His circle of friends consisted of innocent, cheerful women who would burst into peals of laughter, but among them was Keiko Toyama, whom he described in his essays as his "best friend," and who passed away on March 29th.
+Setting aside whether one's own mother counts as luck with women, as someone who witnessed the life of the writer Shusaku Endo from a relatively close distance, I cannot help but acknowledge that "blessed luck with women."
+His circle of female friends consisted of innocent, cheerful women who would burst into peals of laughter, but among them, Keiko Toyama—whom he described in his own essays as his "best friend"—passed away on March 29th.

 Regarding that, there is a bit of a coincidence.
-Just after noon, I was at my desk in my room listening to a CD.
-In the bay window in front of me, red and white geraniums and bougainvillea were in bloom, catching the afternoon sun.
-When the music changed to Mozart (Piano Sonata No. 15 in C major) played by Keiko Toyama, the necks of the flowering stems swayed slightly.
-This happened even though the windows were closed and the air conditioning was off.
-As a test, I changed to other songs, and the stems did not sway at all.
-Even when I played music by other performers, they did not move.
+I was at my desk in my room just after noon, playing a CD.
+In the bay window in front of me, geraniums and bougainvillea were blooming in red and white, catching the afternoon sun.
+However, when the music changed to Mozart (Piano Sonata No. 15 in C major) played by Keiko Toyama, the necks of the flowering stems swayed slightly.
+This was despite the windows being closed and the air conditioning being off.
+As a test, when I changed to other pieces, the flower stems did not sway at all.
+Even when I played pieces by other performers, they did not move.
 Only with Keiko's Mozart did they sway as if laughing.
 I took out a postcard and reported this to Keiko with a strange sense of urgency. ...One week later, I received a phone call from her son, Koichi Toyama.

 There is a passage in one of Shusaku Endo's essays: "I still want to believe.
 That not only trees, but even small flowers, can understand human feelings. (...)
 They do not understand our so-called 'language.'
-Rather, they react very sharply only to two waves—love and death—among the human emotions that resonate behind those words" (from "Kaleidoscope").
+Among the human emotions that echo behind those words, they respond very sharply only to the two waves of love and death" (from "Kaleidoscope").

 About Shusaku-ki